w3c/ServiceWorker/explainer.md

 What if an app wants to cache items that come from a CDN or other domain?
 It's possible to request many of them directly using `<script>`, `<img>`, `<video>` and `<link>` elements.
 It would be hugely limiting if this sort of runtime collaboration broke when offline.
 Similarly, it's possible to XHR many sorts of off-domain resources when appropriate [CORS headers](https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS) are set.

 Navigation Controllers enable this by allowing `Cache`s to fetch and cache off-origin items.
 Some restrictions apply, however.
-First, unlike same-origin resources which are managed in the `Cache` as `Future`s for `SameOriginResponse` instances, the objects stored are `Future`s for `CrossOriginResponse` instances. `CrossOriginResponse` provides a much less expressive API than `SameOriginResponse`; the bodies and headers cannot be read or set, nor many of the other aspects of their content inspected.
+First, unlike same-origin resources which are managed in the `Cache` as `Promise`s for `SameOriginResponse` instances, the objects stored are `Promise`s for `CrossOriginResponse` instances. `CrossOriginResponse` provides a much less expressive API than `SameOriginResponse`; the bodies and headers cannot be read or set, nor many of the other aspects of their content inspected.
 They can be passed to `respondWith()` and `forwardTo()` in the same manner as `SameOriginResponse`s, but can't be meaningfully created programmatically.
 These limitations are necessary to preserve the security invariants of the platform.
 Allowing `Cache`s to store them allows applications to avoid re-architecting in most cases.

 Note that CORS plays an important role in the cross-origin story for many resource types: fonts, images, XHR requests.
 All cross-origin resources that are fetched by `Cache`s succeed when fetched, but may not display/run correctly when their CORS headers are replayed to the document fetching them.